An Enterprise Supporting ‘People, Place & Planet’.

-Nundah Community Enterprises Co-operative (NCEC or Nundah Co-op) was formed in 1998 to create sustainable employment and training opportunities for people with Mental Illness, Learning Difficulty or Intellectual Disability.
+Nundah Community Enterprises Co-operative (NCEC or Nundah Co-op) was formed in 1998 to create sustainable employment and training opportunities for people with cognitive and/or psycho-social disabilities

 Supporting People With Meaningful Work

-We are a not-for-profit organisation that currently trains and engages more than 20 people in meaningful work opportunities through our two businesses: Espresso Train Café & Catering and NCEC Parks & Maintenance.
-The people we support have struggled to find their place in the current economic structure.
+We are a not-for-profit organisation that currently engages more than 35 people in meaningful work opportunities through several small enterprises: Espresso Train Café & Catering, Marhaba Cafe, The Good Food Project, NCEC Parks & Property Crews and our new Youth Co-op.
+Many of our members have struggled to find their place in the current economic structure.
 They’re keen to work, but due to the pace they learn at, employers are often unwilling to support them.
+Read more about our Social Impact here: NCEC 2022 Annual Outcomes Report

-We would not be here today without key partners and supporters including: Brisbane City Council, Community Living Association, Department and Communities, Social Ventures Australia, Westpac Foundation and Foresters Community Finance.
-Whilst we derive the bulk of our income (approximately 80%) from trade, we would not be in this position today without our partners previous offers of business, support and investment.
-For our annual outcomes/impact report click here .
+We would not be here today without key partners and supporters including: Brisbane City Council, Community Living Association, Westpac Foundation, Social Ventures Australia and Foresters Community Finance.
+Whilst we derive the bulk of our income (approximately 80%) from trade, we would not be in this position without our partners previous offers of business, support and investment.

 Triple Bottom Line

 NCEC believes that social and environmental responsibility can align with the financial sustainability of a business.
-Accordingly the co-op seeks to make business decisions which support an inclusive and just community as well as a sustainable environment.
-Examples include: our support of disadvantaged workers, sourcing goods (where we can) seasonally and directly from local farmers and an investment in P.V. solar which sees NCEC produce more than 2/3 of the electricity it uses!
+Accordingly the Co-op seeks to make business decisions which support an inclusive and just community as well as a sustainable environment.
+Examples include: our inclusion of disadvantaged workers, sourcing goods (where we can) seasonally and directly from local farmers and an investment in P.V. solar which sees NCEC produce more than 2/3 of the electricity it uses!